Most people in U.S. still susceptible to coronavirus, CDC study finds

 “The study rebukes the idea that current population-wide levels of acquired immunity (so-called herd immunity) will pose any substantial impediment to the continued propagation” of the virus, at least for now, wrote Tyler Brown and Rochelle Walensky, infectious-disease specialists at Massachusetts General Hospital, in an accompanying opinion article.
 “These data should also quickly dispel myths that dangerous practices like ‘COVID parties’ are either a sound or safe way to promote herd immunity.”

-“Covid parties” refer to events in which people get together in an attempt to infect themselves and develop immunity to the virus.
-A 30-year-old man who believed the coronavirus was a hoax and attended a “covid party” died recently after being infected with the virus, according to the chief medical officer at a Texas hospital, The New York Times reported.
+“COVID parties” refer to events in which people get together in an attempt to infect themselves and develop immunity to the virus.
+A 30-year-old man who believed the coronavirus was a hoax and attended a “COVID party” died recently after being infected with the virus, according to the chief medical officer at a Texas hospital, The New York Times reported.
 But the account, it said, has not been independently corroborated.

 The undercount of infections was discussed late last month by CDC Director Robert Redfield, who said the actual number of infections was about 10 times the confirmed cases.